London's shifting landscape of power

 A Power Trip explores London’s shifting landscape of power.
 Our route will take us in search of ‘The Man’ – those often rather anonymous forces of power, influence and control in the capital.
 On our way, we’ll encounter the taxman, the military man, the judge, the boss, God (!) to name but a few.
 We’ll find them reflected in the buildings, statues and street furniture that we pass, and in the area’s history.
 We’ll also go inside the Royal Courts of Justice and (if coronavirus precautions there allow) sit in on a hearing to see a judge in action.

 Expect an engaging and provocative take on English political, legal and constitutional history, some juicy London facts, and plenty of food for thought about the balance of power – and the extent of our personal freedoms – today.

-A Power Walk is led by Rosie Oliver.
+A Power Trip is led by Rosie Oliver, a former government lawyer.
 Hear Rosie introduce the tour.

-Meet: 11am on Somerset House riverside terrace, by the war memorial (see Joining Map).
-End: 1.15pm (approx) by St Paul’s Cathedral.
+Meet: Somerset House riverside terrace, by the war memorial.
+Tour ends: By St Paul’s Cathedral.

 Suitable for: adults and over 16s.
 Walk involves going up and down stairs and crossing roads.